SpencerJobe/TypesJS/README.md

 - [Base Types](#base-types)
 - [Advanced Types](#advanced-types)

 TypesJS add several functions to the global namespace.
-These function ast as type annotations for the type system provided by TypesJS.
+These function _act_ as type annotations for the type system provided by TypesJS.
 These annotations include all of the base, JavaScript types and a few additional advanced types.
 You can read more about them below.

 &nbsp;